 Our client was aged 61 at the time of the alleged offending and had no relevant prior court history.
-The incident occurred during the client’s employment as a bus driver wherein it was alleged that he deliberately manoeuvred the bus he was driving so as to cause a collision with another car.

 A further allegation by the prosecution was that in the short period before the collision, the client had gesticulated in an aggressive manner with the complainant when the latter had failed to give way.
 The complainant was not injured during the incident and the damage to her car was not extensive.

 The police were called and following an interview with the client, he was charged with 10 offences including several indictable charges.
 CCTV footage depicted the accident and the preceding interaction between the drivers.